swaptacular/swpt_accounts/protocol.rst

 records SHOULD be the (``creditor_id``, ``debtor_id``,
 ``creation_date``) tuple.
-As a minimum, `AL record`_\s MUST also be able to store a set of received `AccountTransfer`_ messages for each account, and the value of the ``transfer_number`` field of the latest sequential transfer that has been added to the given account's ledger. [#sequential-transfer]_
+As a minimum, `AL record`_\s MUST also be able to store a set of received `AccountTransfer`_ messages for each given account, and the value of the ``transfer_number`` field of the latest transfer that has been added to the given account's ledger. [#sequential-transfer]_

 .. [#sequential-transfer] Note that `AccountTransfer`_ messages can be